alexandruprodann/teststore-selenium-java/README.md

 - **Contact Us Form Test**: Ensures that users can successfully submit the Contact Us form.
 - **Add To Wishlist Test**: Check if logged-in users can add items to their wishlist.
 - **Sort by Price Test**: Verify that products sort correctly by price, from low to high and high to low.
+- **Sort by Name Test**: Check that products sort correctly by name, A to Z and Z to A.
+- **Coupon Code Test**: Ensure that applying a valid coupon correctly adjusts the total price.
 - _[more to come...]_

 ## 🛠️ Technologies Used